DaCasBe/TwitchPy/README.md

 ## Getting started

-There are some tokens and IDs you will require if you want to use TwitchPy:
+TwitchPy uses many endpoints which may require different tokens and IDs.

-+ OAuth Token.
-Log in to Twitch with your account and visit: <https://twitchapps.com/tmi/>
++ IRC endpoints which require an OAuth token.
+Log in to Twitch with the bot's account and visit: <https://twitchapps.com/tmi/>

-+ Client ID.
-Register a Twitch application with your account: <https://dev.twitch.tv/>
++ HTTP endpoints which require a client ID.
+Register a Twitch application with the bot's account: <https://dev.twitch.tv/>

-+ Client secret.
-Get a client secret for your Twitch application.
-+ User Token.
-For more information: <https://dev.twitch.tv/docs/authentication/getting-tokens-oauth#oauth-authorization-code-flow>
++ HTTP endpoints which require an OAuth token and certain scopes. *To be documented.*